afrigon/tlwk/roles/warrior.md

 ### Eye of Judgment / Fate

-stun bonkaroo
+Your job here is to keep the eye stuned using the `Light orb` skill 2: `Flare`.
+Keep an eye on the stun duration and use a light to refresh it before it runs out.
+Use a sigil of paralization to extend the duration of the stun.

 ### Dhuum Green 1

-You're in charge of [green 1](/mechanic/dhuum-green.md).
+You're in charge of [green 1](/mechanics/dhuum-green.md).
+Make sure to use `Scorched Earth` on the star reaper to clear out spiders.